 My worst Moments as a digital nomad living abroad?

 Cuban hotel quarantine was less than pleasant.
 And being drugged in Cuba wasn’t much fun either.
+Yet neither was being stabbed in Bogotá.
 But there’s nothing that would stop me moving forward.
 There’s been no moment too grim.

 I guess it’s likely a personality trait.
 And one that has helped me move forward at university and in general life.
 Nothing really stops me and I don’t take ‘no’ as a final answer.